-Ray of Hope aims to transform lives in Northern India by empowering women and girls, improving health and hygiene in rural villages, and ensuring underprivileged children access to basic education.
+Ray of Hope aims to transform lives in Northern India by empowering youth and women, improving health and hygiene in rural villages, and ensuring underprivileged children access to basic education.

 Meet Bavani.
 Just a few years ago, Bavani and her family were drinking boiled water for dinner when her husband couldn’t afford to buy rice and lentils.
 But that was before she took classes at a Ray of Hope sewing center.
 In a village where the average daily income is less than a dollar, Bavani now makes three dollars a day in her new job as a seamstress.
 And that’s not all—in her free time, she is teaching some of her neighbors to sew using the machine she was given during her training with Ray of Hope.
 She says, “I have no big dreams, but my goal is to use my new skills to help other women in my village.
 I have been given much, and now I want to give back.”